 - New underwear

-Gifts should be brought in by the second Wednesday in December (to allow time for delivery and distribution) and placed in the box in Palmer Hall... or you can call the church at (518) 482-4580.
+Gifts should be brought in by Sunday December 9th (to allow time for delivery and distribution) and placed in the box in Palmer Hall... or you can call the church at (518) 482-4580.

 Last year's support was so great that we were able to completely fill the delivery vehicle with your donations!
 Together, we were able to provide toys, clothes, housewares, and other items as well as almost $300 in various gift cards to area families in need.
 Leslie Phalen, of the South End Community Outreach Center, was very grateful and appreciative of all your support.
 First Congregational Church would like to also extend thanks to everyone who has contributed, making sure that all our neighbors have glad tidings this Christmas season.